Q: Will this firing pin also work for brass ammo

 Q: can the ar-15 7.62x39 enhanced firing pin be used in 5.56/.223 ars to midigate shooting steel .223 rounds? or is it just for the 7.62x39?

 I'd like to install this in my 7.62x39 ar-15, as well as some of my .223 ars that i shoot steel cased ammo in.

-A: We do not recommend an enhanced firing pin for the 5.56 caliber as the enhanced firing pin allows for further protrusion and can cause pierce primers.
-Please stick with standard firing pin for the 5.56 ammunition.
+A: We do not recommend an enhanced firing pin for the 5.56 caliber as the enhanced firing pin allows for further protrusion to ensure positive ignition in the notorious hardened primers of the 7.62x39.
+Using this enhanced firing pin in a 5.56 caliber could cause pierce primers.
+Standard firing will work on 5.56 steel case ammunition with no issues.

 Q: I bought a bulk amount of 223 Russian ammo that apparently have 5.45x39 hard primers in them.
 What do you recommend I use?
 The 545 or 762 enhanced firing pin?
 A.